 - Review your complaint and inform you of our decision in writing within 30 days from the receipt of the Appeal.
+For conditions where there is an immediate and serious threat to your health, including severe Pain, or the potential for loss of life, limb or major bodily function exists, we must notify you of the status of your grievance no later than three days from receipt of the grievance. - Review your complaint and inform you of our decision in writing within 30 days from the receipt of the Appeal.
 For conditions where there is an immediate and serious threat to your health, including severe Pain, or the potential for loss of life, limb or major bodily function exists.
-We must notify you of the status of your grievance no later than three days from receipt of the grievance. - Inform you if additional time is necessary to complete our investigation.
+We must notify you of the status of your grievance no later than three days from receipt of the grievance.

+• Inform you if additional time is necessary to complete our investigation.